-People who don't have a mobile phone or a computer, or who have difficulties in registering (technological or linguistic obstacles) may obtain help either by contacting the general information line (0800 909 400), by going in one of the pharmacies of the Pharmacie Populaire group, in Pharmacieplus du Mandement or in Pharmacie Bleue at Vésenaz, or by going to the Geneva Red Cross support service (see related FAQ hereafter) or by choosing vaccination without a prior appointment.
+People who don't have a mobile phone or a computer, or who have difficulties in registering (technological or linguistic obstacles) may obtain help either by contacting the general information line (0800 909 400), by going to the Pharmacieplus du Mandement or Pharmacie Bleue at Vésenaz, or by going to the Geneva Red Cross support service (see related FAQ hereafter) or by choosing vaccination without a prior appointment.

 Before starting your online registration,